 There are a few pretty good MFi-approved game controllers for iOS, but most of them seem more ideally designed for iPad than iPhone.
 It makes sense to prop up your iPad and use a gamepad from a few feet away, but would you do the same with an iPhone and squint at the smaller screen?
 Some controllers offer iPhone-holding clips, which is a fair solution, although it can be awkward depending on the size of the phone and/or controller.

 Thankfully, the Gamevice is a better solution for bringing physical controls to your iPhone.
 The newly-released second-gen version supports the iPhone 7 and 7 Plus (as well as 6/6s and 6/6s Plus), and as the name suggests, it clamps around the top and bottom of your phone to surround the screen with buttons and analog sticks.
-The end result can’t help but look like a PlayStation Vita or PSP—or the new Nintendo Switch coming out in early March.
+The end result can’t help but look like a PlayStation Vita or PSP—or the new Nintendo Switch.

 For the average iPhone owner, touch controls are fine for most games, and you don’t need to bring a physical add-on and $100 into it.
 But for anyone who craves an analog stick and real buttons for navigating Minecraft worlds, blasting through The Binding of Isaac, or playing old-school classics like Sonic the Hedgehog, the Gamevice brings serious perks.
-Here’s a look at the iPhone version for now, and we plan to update with impressions of an iPad version soon.
+Here’s a look at the versions for both the iPhone and iPad.

 What it does